stashed/stash/docs/guides/platforms/rook.md

 - Install `Stash` in your cluster following the steps [here](/docs/setup/install.md).

-- You should have understanding of following Stash concepts:
+- You should be familiar with the following Stash concepts:
   - [Restic](/docs/concepts/crds/restic.md)
   - [Repository](/docs/concepts/crds/repository.md)
   - [Recovery](/docs/concepts/crds/recovery.md)
   - [Snapshot](/docs/concepts/crds/snapshot.md)

-- You will need to have a [Rook Storage Service](https://rook.io) with [Object Storage](https://rook.io/docs/rook/master/object.html) and [Block Storage](https://rook.io/docs/rook/master/block.html) configured.
+- You will need a [Rook Storage Service](https://rook.io) with [Object Storage](https://rook.io/docs/rook/master/object.html) and [Block Storage](https://rook.io/docs/rook/master/block.html) configured.
 If you do not already have a **Rook Storage Service** configured, you can create one by following this [quickstart guide](https://rook.io/docs/rook/master/quickstart.html).

-To keep things isolated, we will use a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.

 ```console
 $ kubectl create ns demo